-CAGW and CCAGW operate on a combined budget of approximately $7 million.
+CAGW and CCAGW operate on a combined budget of approximately $4 million.
 Neither organization accepts government support.
-CAGW and CCAGW accept contributions from individuals, foundations, corporations and other organizations consistent with their mission to uncover, publicize and eliminate government waste, fraud, abuse and mismanagement.
-Since their inception in 1984, CAGW and CCAGW have engaged in a wide range of activities that have helped save taxpayers $1.3 trillion.
+CAGW and CCAGW accept contributions from individuals, foundations, corporations, and other organizations consistent with their mission to uncover, publicize, and eliminate government waste, fraud, abuse, and mismanagement.
+Since their inception in 1984, CAGW and CCAGW have engaged in a wide range of activities that have helped save taxpayers more than $1.5 trillion.

-In 2011, 35 percent of the organizations' combined income came from individual contributors, while foundation support accounted for 55 percent of income and corporate contributors accounted for 10 percent.
+In 2015, 89 percent of the organizations' combined income came from individual contributors, while foundation and corporate contributors accounted for 11 percent.

 Contributions to CAGW are tax-deductible under Section 501(c)(3) of the Internal Revenue Code.
 CCAGW is a 501(c)(4) organization; therefore, contributions are not tax-deductible.
 Audited financial statements and IRS Form 990s are available upon request from firstname.lastname@example.org.